NovoG93/NovoG93.github.io/_posts/2025-08-20-homelab-part1.md

 sudo chown $(id -u):$(id -g) $HOME/.kube/config
 ```

-> [!NOTE]
-> Make sure to copy the `kubeadm join` command for worker nodes, as you will need it later to join the worker nodes to the cluster.

-> [!NOTE]
-> To gain access to the cluster from the control workstation you can copy the kubeconfig file from the control plane to the workstation.
+Note: To gain access to the cluster from the control workstation you can copy the kubeconfig file from the control plane to the workstation.
 We will set this up in [Remote access to the cluster](#remote-access-to-the-cluster) section later on with a dedicated admin user.
+{: .notice--info}

 ##### Using kubeadm to bootstrap to Worker Nodes

-> [!IMPORTANT]
-> The commands of this section should only be run on the worker plane nodes.
+Important: The commands of this section should only be run on the worker plane nodes.
+{: .notice--warning}

 Now that the control plane is set up, we can join the worker nodes to the cluster.
 SSH into each worker node and configure the hosts file, then run the `kubeadm join` command that was provided at the end of the `kubeadm init` output on the control plane node.